mrborghini/pb-logger/README.md

 Once the package is installed you get access to a single class: `Logger`.
 This class has 4 methods:

-- `Logger.init(app: string, key: string)`, use this to login to your Logger account
+- `Logger.init(app: string, key: string, pocketbaseUrl)`, use this to login to your Logger account, and provider access to your PB instance
 - `Logger.log(message: any)`, log any info
 - `Logger.error(message: any)`, log any error info
 - `Logger.warning(message: any)`, log any warning info